NeoGeographyToolkit/StereoPipeline/docs/examples/historical.rst

 Looking at the error result, it is clear that the simple pinhole model is not doing a good job modeling the KH7 camera.
-We can try to improve things by adding a distortion model to replace the NULL model in the .tsai files we are using.
+We can try to improve things by adding a distortion model to replace the NULL model in the .tsai files we are using (:numref:`pinhole_distortion`):

 ::

-   BrownConrady
-   xp  = -1e-12
-   yp  = -1e-12
+   TSAI
-   k1  = -1e-10
+   k1 = 1e-7
-   k2  = -1e-14
+   k2 = 1e-7
-   k3  = -1e-22
+   k3 = 1e-7
-   p1  = -1e-12
+   p1 = 1e-7
-   p2  = -1e-12
+   p2 = 1e-7
-   phi = -1e-12

-Once the distortion model is added, you can use ``bundle_adjust`` to optimize them.
-See the section on solving for pinhole intrinsics in the KH4B example for details.
+Once the distortion model is added, you can use ``bundle_adjust`` to optimize the intrinsics.
+See :numref:`intrinsics_ground_truth`.

 We hope to provide a more rigorous method of modeling the KH7 camera in the future.

 .. _kh9: